jdhill777/rijksmuseum-AI/README.md

 3. **Firewall Settings**: Ensure your firewall allows incoming connections on your chosen port
 4. **Network Issues**: Verify both devices are on the same network
 5. **CORS Issues**: If accessing from a different domain, add that domain to ALLOWED_ORIGINS
+6. **Cloudflare Configuration**: If using Cloudflare, ensure CLOUDFLARE_HOSTNAME is set correctly
-6. **Server Logs**: Check the terminal where the server is running for error messages
+7. **Server Logs**: Check the terminal where the server is running for error messages
-7. **Restart Server**: Try stopping and restarting the server
+8. **Restart Server**: Try stopping and restarting the server

 ## Technologies Used